dhananjaypatkar/ActivityRecognitionData/README.md

 #### Steps to reproduce this project
 - Open and run script data-prep.R (this will download required dependencies and data set)
 - Open the R script run_analysis.R
-- Run the R script run_analysis.r
+- Run the R script run_analysis.R

 #### Outputs produced